 #> # 406 more rows

+Notice that GEOID and NAME now appear as geoid and name.

-Now that you’ve seen how to add arguments to two separate functions, let’s explore how to pass arguments from one function to another.
+Now that you’ve seen how to add arguments to two separate functions, you’ll learn how to pass arguments from one function to another.

 Using . . . to Pass Arguments to Another Function

-The function we created retrieves population data at the state level by passing the geography = "state" argument to the get_acs() function.
-But what if we wanted to obtain county-level data, or else data about census tracts?
-We could do so using get_acs(), but we’ve written the get_acs_race_ethnicity() function in a way that isn’t flexible enough to allow this.
+The get_acs_race_ethnicity() function you’ve created retrieves population data at the state level by passing the geography = "state" argument to the get_acs() function.
+But what if you wanted to obtain county-level or census tract data?
+You could do so using get_acs(), but get_acs_race_ethnicity() isn’t currently written in a way that would allow this.
+How could you modify the function to make it more flexible?

-Your first thought about how to modify our function might involve adding an additional argument for the level of data to retrieve.
-We could edit the first two lines of the function as follows to add a my_geography argument and then use it in the get_acs() function:
+Your first idea might be to add a new argument for the level of data to retrieve.
+You could edit the first two lines of the function as follows to add a my_geography argument and then use it in the get_acs() function like so:

 get_acs_race_ethnicity <- function(clean_variable_names = FALSE, my_geography) {